 Perhaps the biggest difference between furnaces and heat pumps is when you can use them.
 Furnaces are good at just one thing, so you can only use them during the heating season.
 These heating systems are known for providing an impressive level of heat, so they’re sure to keep your family cozy and warm if a serious cold snap hits.

 In contrast, heat pumps can heat and cool, which means you can use them year round.
 In the summer, they move heat from inside your home to the great outdoors, and in the winter, they reverse the process to move heat indoors.
 In the past, heat pumps were known for providing moderate heating and cooling power, but the newest models can keep you comfortable in more extreme temperatures.

 Both heat pumps and furnaces offer varying levels of energy efficiency.
 As a general rule, however, heat pumps are more efficient than furnaces.
 If you’re trying to build a more sustainable home, a heat pump could be a smart choice.
 Heat pumps rely on electricity, though, and furnaces typically require natural gas or oil.

-At One Source Heating and Cooling, we always recommend checking the energy efficiency ratings of the system you’re considering.
+At One Source Heating, Cooling & Electrical, we always recommend checking the energy efficiency ratings of the system you’re considering.
 Gas furnaces measure efficiency in terms of annual fuel utilization efficiency (AFUE), and a higher percentage signals a more efficient system.
 Heat pumps have a heating seasonal performance factor (HSPF) rating, and a higher number again signals greater efficiency.
 For example, the Evolution Extreme heat pump has an HSPF rating of 13, which qualifies it for Energy Star certification.

 Indoor Air Quality Improvements